-Maximum number of Level II beds in the ADD= (Total annual ADD births 1 ÷ 1000) • 4
+Maximum number of Level II beds in the ADD= (Total annual ADD births1 ÷ 1000) ◆ 4

 - 2. The number of Level II beds in a facility shall be eight (8) per unit except in those cases where population distribution and access to Level II services justify a smaller unit.
 In no case shall a unit be smaller than four (4) beds; - 3.
 The Cabinet determines that more Level II beds than indicated by the above calculation are justified in order to allow for the presence in the ADD of hospitals that provide a higher intensity of neonatal care than that provided by most hospitals due to a high percentage of neonatal patient referrals for complications that cannot be handled at the primary care level; - 4.
 No new Level II program shall be approved in an ADD unless the over-all utilization of existing providers of Level II services in the ADD is at least seventy (70) percent as computed from the most recently published inventory and utilization data; - 5.
-No additional beds will be approved for an existing unit unless the utilization in this unit is at least seventy (70) percent as computed from the most recently published inventory and utilization data; and - 6.
+No additional beds will be approved for an existing unit unless the utilization in this unit is at least seventy (70) percent as computed from the most recently published inventory and utilization data: - 6.
 The application documents consistency with the most recent published edition of the American Academy of Pediatrics and the American College of Obstetrics and Gynecology Guidelines for Perinatal Care.
-These Guidelines are incorporated into these standards by reference.
+These Guidelines are incorporated into these standards by reference; and - 7.
+Notwithstanding the above criteria, an application by an existing licensed hospital with an existing licensed Level II neonatal unit to relocate or transfer Level II neonatal beds to another existing licensed hospital with an existing licensed Level III or Level III neonatal unit in the same ADD shall be consistent with this plan if the applicant demonstrates the following: